miriamcarnot/3d-clearance-control/README.md

 We developed a modular process to perform a comprehensive evaluation combining different segmentation models and road boundary approximation methods.
 We measure the accuracy and computing times on three widely used street-level datasets: SemanticKITTI, NuScenes, and PandaSet.
 We achieved an mIoU of 67.6 on our annotated test scenes and a speed increase of 52.7\% compared to previous systems.

+In this [video](https://cloud.scadsai.uni-leipzig.de/index.php/s/sm4NNYjL4wyigNL), we give a brief overview and a visualization of the single steps of our pipeline.

 ## ⚙️ Getting Started
 ### Download the Datasets